Cynthia7979/the-nutritionist/endings.md

 1. Die of heart attack
 Click with your heartbeat: Try to catch up with the bumping heart
 2. Die of lack of vitamins/minerals
+Becomes god
 3. Die of obesity
 Death was disappointed about your eating habits and took you to Hell.
 Demons gave you a course on obesity prevension.